virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

     - `id` - unique add-on id
     - `lang` - [user's language code](https://en.wikipedia.org/wiki/Language_code) which was used during the installation.
 Optional parameter
     - `region` - region, where an environment will be installed
-    - `targetAppid`  - application identifier
+    - `targetAppid`  - unique environment *appid* at the Jelastic Platform
 -   `${event.response.}`: parameters are absent

 ### onAfterInstallAddon